pagopa/cgn-onboarding-portal-frontend/README.md

 ```

 ## Run the dashboard
-In order to run the dashboard, you should start the following code:
+To run the dashboard, you should start the following code:
 ```bash
 # Start the dashboard on port 3000 and pointing to UAT environment
 $ yarn start:uat